My Remote Assistance Easy Connect Greyed out

 Remote Assistance allows you to offer help or get assistance from others, providing an easy way for those who need it.
 And Easy Connect in it makes it more convenient to remotely assist.
 However, it’s frustrating enough when it isn’t available, and taking time and energy into consideration, it seems a smarter choice for choosing a free and strong alternative to Remote Assistance, like AnyViewer.

 AnyViewer can not only satisfy both needs for helping others and getting help but also possess easy operation, flexible connecting methods, which can give you totally different feelings.
 It is completely compatible with all kinds of Windows versions from Windows 7 to the latest Windows 11.
 Follow me to know more about AnyViewer.

-Step 2.
-On the client PC, input the device ID of the host PC in the partner ID box, and then click on "Connect".
+Step 4.
+Enter the device ID of the remote PC and then click on “Connect”.

-Step 3.
-Choose “Send a control request to your partner” on the client PC, and then click on “OK”.
+Step 5.
+For the 2 options, choose the first one “Send a control request to your partner”, and then click on “OK”.

 After trying those 3 solutions in turn, “Remote Assistance Easy Connect greyed out” must have been fixed.
 Of course, if they are invalid, AnyViewer prepares for serving you anytime and anywhere.